David Mitchell (politician)

 Sir David Bower Mitchell (20 June 1928 – 30 August 2014) was a British Conservative politician who was a Member of Parliament for over 30 years, and who served as a junior minister in Margaret Thatcher's government.

 Early life

 Mitchell was born in the Amersham Rural District in Buckinghamshire, and educated at Aldenham School, Hertfordshire, before becoming a wine shipper and merchant.

 Political career

 Mitchell served as a councillor on St Pancras Borough Council from 1956 to 1959.
 He contested St Pancras North in 1959.
 He was the Member of Parliament for Basingstoke from 1964 to 1983, and for Hampshire North West from 1983 until he retired in 1997.
-In 1970, he was appointed Parliamentary Private Secretary to Sir Keith Joseph, Secretary of State for Social Services in the Heath Ministry.
+In 1970, he was appointed Parliamentary Private Secretary to Keith Joseph, Secretary of State for Social Services in the Heath Ministry.